Domicilius/metropogen/README.md

 # Metropogen
 Copyright (c) 2018 Theodore Mason

-Metropogen is (will be) a Python-based application to model the actions of a populace in a fantasy city.
+Metropogen is (will be) a Rust-based application to model the actions of a populace in a fantasy city.
 It is intended to be used to create snapshot descriptions and not to model long-term behaviors and consequences (yet).
+The primary use of the application is intended to be realistic descriptions for use in tabletop roleplaying games.

 ### Planned features: